 Nancy has lived on Orcas since 2020 coming here as an empty nester with her avid sailor husband.
 Nancy is New Mexico born, raised in Singapore and then has had many other stints up and down the West Coast.
 She has over 30 years in the non-profit industry always working in the areas of arts, culture, literature and heritage.
-She has a BA degree in Economics from Scripps College and a MA in Urban Planning from UCLA with an emphasis on the history of the built environmen.
+She has a BA degree in Economics from Scripps College and a MA in Urban Planning from UCLA with an emphasis on the history of the built environment.

 Debbie Durand